jacobxperez/rams/README.md

 ## About

-[RAMs](https://jacobxperez.github.io/rams/) is a design framework that uses the power of data attributes to style components.
+[RAMs](https://jacobxperez.github.io/rams/) is a zero-class design framework that utilizes the power of data attributes to style components.

 ## Getting Started